puisdirk/svg.patheditor.js/README.md

 # svg.patheditor.js
+WIP.
 An extension for svg.js which allows editing path with the mouse